spatie/checklist-going-live/README.md

 - [ ] Crawl > Fetch as Google > Submit to index to kickstart index

 ### Server
-- [ ] Are Digital Ocean backups enabled?
+- [ ] Are DigitalOcean backups enabled?
 - [ ] Are Amazon backups enabled?
 - [ ] Is the output of artisan task `backup:run` ok?
 - [ ] Is artisan scheduled on Forge?